danielk707/lavax-pp/README.md

 6.36000000 0.00000000 0.00000000
 0.00000000 6.36000000 0.00000000
 0.00000000 0.00000000 6.36000000
-W Wsv                             <- This line must not be omitted!
+W Ws                              <- This line must not be omitted!
 14 2
 Cartesian
 0.00000000 0.00000000 0.00000000